BusariAnees/shopify-essentials/README.md

 Shopify Code Snippets & Development Training Repository

-A collection of my Shopify development exercises, training projects, and reusable code snippets.
+A curated collection of my Shopify development exercises, hands-on training projects, and reusable code snippets.
-This repository serves as both a learning archive and a toolkit for real-world Shopify theme development, optimization, and customization.
+This repository serves as both a learning archive and a practical toolkit for real-world Shopify theme development, optimization, and customization.

-⭐ Overview
+Overview

-This repo contains practical Shopify 2.0 examples, including:
+This repo includes practical Shopify Online Store 2.0 examples such as:

 Liquid templating exercises

-Custom schema settings
+Custom theme schema settings

-Theme section/blocks creation
+Section and block creation

-Mobile optimization snippets
+Mobile-first optimization snippets

-Checkout & cart customization scripts
+Checkout and cart enhancement scripts

-UI/UX improvements for Dawn-based themes
+UI/UX improvements for Dawn and other 2.0 themes

-Reusable components for client projects
+Reusable components for production-ready client work

-Each snippet is organized and documented so it can be easily reused or adapted for any Shopify store.
+Each snippet is organized and easy to adapt into any Shopify project.

-🔧 Technologies Used
+Technologies Used

 Shopify Liquid

-Shopify Online Store 2.0
+Shopify Online Store 2.0 architecture

-JSON Theme Schema
+JSON theme schema

 JavaScript (Vanilla + Shopify-specific patterns)

-CSS & Responsive Design
+CSS and responsive design

-Git / GitHub
+Git and GitHub

 Why This Repo Exists

-This project documents my journey mastering Shopify development.
+This repository documents my journey as I deepen my Shopify development skills.
-The goal is to:
+My goals with this project are to:

-Train consistently
+Train consistently and build hands-on experience

-Create reusable components for client projects
+Develop reusable components for client stores

-Build a strong portfolio of real Shopify solutions
+Build a strong Shopify-focused portfolio

-Demonstrate capability in theme customization and optimization
+Demonstrate my ability to customize, optimize, and extend Shopify themes

-🤝 Contributions
+Contributions

 This repo is primarily for personal development, but suggestions and improvements are welcome.

-Feel free to open an issue or submit a pull request.
+You may open an issue or submit a pull request if you'd like to contribute.

 Contact

-If you’d like to collaborate, need a Shopify developer, or want custom store upgrades:
+If you’d like to collaborate, need Shopify development support, or want custom store upgrades:

 Email: ayomideanees2003@gmail.com
 Portfolio: [anees.com](https://aneesbusari.netlify.app/)